 - After your procedure, you will have your post-biopsy mammogram to make sure the marker is in the right place.
 After your mammogram, your technologist will place a bandage over the Steri-Strips.

-- Your nurse will give you the resource Caring of Yourself After Your Image-Guided Breast Biopsy for instructions on how to care for your biopsy site.
+- Your nurse will give you the resource Caring for Yourself After Your Image-Guided Breast Biopsy for instructions on how to care for your biopsy site.

-- Your radiologist will call you with your biopsy results in 3 to 5 working days.
+- Your radiologist will call you with your biopsy results in 3 to 5 business days (Monday through Friday).
 They will also send a report to your doctor.
 Your doctor will use the results of your biopsy to help plan your care.